jinlee2016/cloud-native-devops-workshop/containers_KR/nodejs-rolling-router-wercker/README.md

 RUN sudo apt-get install -y nodejs
 RUN sudo apt-get install -y build-essential
 </pre>

+You can clone the project and build the image and push it Docker hub (change the repository bolded to match your Docker hub account) using the branch `dist` and the version `trusty`:

 <pre>
 mkdir ubuntu
 git clone git@github.com:mikarinneoracle/docker-brew-ubuntu-core.git ubuntu